JaydenB0/CTF-RSA/README.md

 ### Build
 To compile this framework, run `make`
+If you are using Docker, build the image using `docker build --pull --rm -f "Dockerfile" -t ctfrsa:latest "."`

 ### Running
-To run this framework, just execute the binary with the given integers as flags like:
+To run this framework, just execute the binary located in the build directory with the given integers as flags like:

 ```
 ./ctfrsa -p <INT> -q <INT>
 ./ctfrsa -h
 ./ctfrsa -c <INT< -d <INT> -n <INT>
 ```
+To run the binary in Docker, launch an interactive shell using `docker run -it --rm ctfrsa`

 ### TODO (AS OF 4/15/2020)
 - More efficient var checking